bobgeorgethe3rd/freesewing/designs/claude/README.md

 # @freesewing/claude

-A Cricle Skirt design for independent use and extension into other desgins
+Claude cricle skirt design for independent use and extension into other desgins